I’m all-in on a good Montessori Easter basket, but I must admit: I usually don’t plan well for it.

 - How to Catch the Easter Bunny

-- Little Blue Truck’s Springtime (one of my kid’s favorites!)
+- Little Blue Truck’s Springtime (my son’s favorite board book!)

 - Don’t Push the Button!
 An Easter Surprise

 - Too Many Carrots

 - The Easter Egg Is Missing!

 - The Good Egg Presents: The Great Eggscape!